 Quality initiatives touch every component of the healthcare system.
 Consumers can review the quality measures information that is available on www.medicare.gov to help make healthcare choices.

-Activities focus on the continuous enhancement of quality and safety for all patients, visitors and employees.
-The PDC works to improve processes and outcomes through a standard process improvement strategy of Define, Measure, Analyze, Improve and Control (DMAIC), and Plan, Do, Study, Adjust (PDSA) managed through the Duke Quality System (DQS).
+Activities focus on the continuous enhancement of quality and safety for all patients, visitors, and employees.
+The PDC works to improve processes and outcomes through standard process improvement strategies including Define, Measure, Analyze, Improve and Control (DMAIC), and Plan, Do, Study, Adjust (PDSA) managed through the Duke Quality System (DQS).
 The PDC leverages technology to capture data and measure our processes and improvements.

 Accreditations and Certifications

 The Joint Commission is an independent, non-for-profit organization that evaluates and accredits more than 20,000 health care organizations in the United States.
 It strives to continuously improve the safety and quality of care provided to the public through the provision of healthcare accreditation and related services that support performance improvement in healthcare organizations.
 The PDC’s accreditation process occurs every three years and is independent from Duke University Health System.
-The PDC earned Ambulatory Health Care Accreditation in 2013 and in 2016.
-[LEARN MORE]
+The PDC earned Ambulatory Health Care Accreditation in 2013, 2016, and 2019.
+Learn more.

 Duke Health is preparing to transition to Value Based Care, a model of care that rewards quality of care rather than quantity of care, by offering compensation incentives for performance excellence when certain criteria are met.

 A primary care medical home (PCMH) is a care delivery model that coordinates continuity of patient care through their primary care physician.
 This model ensures patients receive the necessary patient-centered care when and where it is needed.

 PCMH accreditation demonstrates a commitment to quality and quality improvement by ongoing engagement in various activities including: